 Of course, any successful supervisory relationship requires both parties to establish expectations and targets.
 This will be even more important if your disability or illness is likely to pose challenges during your research.

 You don't have to inform your supervisor of a disability or illness.
 But doing so can help you establish a supportive working relationship.
 Their expectations can then take account of your condition and they can help you to progress in spite of it.

-A good supervisor will do their best to support you and will be motivated to help you succeed in spite of your disability.
+A good supervisor will do their best to support you and will be motivated to help you succeed.
 You can help this process by discussing the possible effects of your condition in advance.

-This will help you establish a working relationship that takes account of any extra challenges you may face during your PhD.
+This will allow you to establish a working relationship that takes account of any extra challenges you may face during your PhD.